postcss/postcss-import/README.md

 you provide your own resolver via the `resolve` configuration option above, then this value will be ignored.

+#### `nameLayer`

+Type: `Function`
+Default: `null`

+You can provide a custom naming function for anonymous layers (`@import 'baz.css' layer;`).
+This function gets `(index, filename, importRule)` arguments and should return a unique string.

+This option only influences imports without a layer name.
+Without this option the plugin will warn on anonymous layers.

+Anonymous layers are very difficult to mimic for this plugin but they are equivalent to uniquely named layers.

 #### Example with some options

 ```js